bfjesso/jesso-decompiler/README.md

 # Jesso-Decompiler: C decompiler for Windows.
 Given intel machine code, the bytes will be disassembled and decompiled into a C program.

-Right now, this is still a work in progress.
+# This is a work in progress.
-The disassembler is not yet comprehensive of the entire intel instruction set.
+I am focusing on delevoping the decompiler now, even though my disassembler is not fully comprehensive of the intel instruction set.
+However, at this point it disassemble most instructions that I have enountered so I decided to pause on implementing it further.